dimaspaf14/PVZ2PMeta/README.md

 PVZ2PAK is the best mod of PVZ1 which restores PVZ2 by [JiangNanGame](http://www.jiangnangame.com) .
 We modify the files in PVZ1 including image, animate and program files to make it look like PVZ2.

-This Fork of PvZ2 Pak fixes issues most people have with the original PvZ2 Pak.
+This Fork of PvZ2 Pak fixes issues most people have with the original PvZ2 Pak.(Credits To @ATOMICFAZBEAR)

+This Fork is Planned to follow PVZ2 Meta.
+Such as Damage, DamagePerSecs, HealthPoint, RechargeTime, ZombieDamage, ZombieArmor, & More!

 PVZ2PAK is free.
 We welcome everyone who follows [The Changjiang River License](https://github.com/jiangnangame/The-Changjiang-River-License) to improve it after we stop updating and maintaining it.